TBDEX: A LIQUIDITY PROTOCOL

 Proving your identity

 Alice holds a digital wallet that securely manages all aspects of her identity, including her, credentials, and for external apps and entities.
-Alice uses her wallet to request USD in exchange for 100 units of cryptocurrency.
-Because Alice is from cryptocurrency to fiat, most Participating Financial Institutions (PFIs) are required to verify Alice’s identity in order to fulfill their regulatory and compliance obligations.
+Alice uses her wallet to request USD in exchange for 100 units of digital currency.
+Because Alice is from digital currency to fiat, most Participating Financial Institutions (PFIs) are required to verify Alice’s identity in order to fulfill their regulatory and compliance obligations.
 PFIs that are interested in fulfilling Alice’s request reply with a bid as well as their identity verification requirements for fulfillment.
 Alice chooses a bid which will need Know Your Customer (KYC) information (such as name, address, date of birth).
 Alice has already provided all of the necessary information to another PFI in the past.
-So Alice allows her wallet to provide a issued from the past PFI to the bidding PFI, along with the cryptocurrency to exchange.
+So Alice allows her wallet to provide a issued from the past PFI to the bidding PFI, along with the currency to exchange.
 The PFI verifies the credential and continues with fulfillment.

 Bob holds a digital wallet and has granted it access to his transaction history, credentials, and other relevant preferences that are in his .
 Bob likes his wallet but is tempted to switch to a different one that has a feature his current wallet lacks.
-Bob downloads the new wallet and grants it permission to access his transactions, cryptocurrency balances, and dark mode preference from his data store.
+Bob downloads the new wallet and grants it permission to access his transactions, digital currency balances, and dark mode preference from his data store.
 Bob uses both wallets for a week and the data seamlessly syncs across the wallets.
 Bob decides that he prefers his old wallet over the new one.
 He revokes all permissions granted to the new wallet and uninstalls it.